Antimalarial medication: Prevention

 The prevention of anti-malarial drug resistance is of enormous public health importance.
 It can be assumed that no therapy currently under development or to be developed in the foreseeable future will be totally protective against malaria.
 In accordance with this, there is the possibility of resistance developing to any given therapy that is developed.
 This is a serious concern, as the rate at which new drugs are produced by no means matches the rate of the development of resistance.
 In addition, the most newly developed therapeutics tend to be the most expensive and are required in the largest quantities by some of the poorest areas of the world.
 Therefore, it is apparent that the degree to which malaria can be controlled depends on the careful use of the existing drugs to limit, insofar as it is possible, any further development of resistance.

 Provisions essential to this process include the delivery of fast primary care where staff are well trained and supported with the necessary supplies for efficient treatment.
 This in itself is inadequate in large areas where malaria is endemic thus presenting an initial problem.
 One method proposed that aims to avoid the fundamental lack in certain countries' health care infrastructure is the privatisation of some areas, thus enabling drugs to be purchased on the open market from sources that are not officially related to the health care industry.
 Although this is now gaining some support there are many problems related to limited access and improper drug use, which could potentially increase the rate of resistance development to an even greater extent.

 There are two general approaches to preventing the spread of resistance: preventing malaria infections, and preventing the transmission of resistant parasites.

 Preventing malaria infections developing has a substantial effect on the potential rate of development of resistance, by directly reducing the number of cases of malaria thus decreasing the need for anti-malarial therapy.
 Preventing the transmission of resistant parasites limits the risk of resistant malarial infections becoming endemic and can be controlled by a variety of non-medical methods including insecticide-treated bed nets, indoor residual spraying, environmental controls (such as swamp draining) and personal protective methods such as using mosquito repellent.
 Chemoprophylaxis is also important in the transmission of malaria infection and resistance in defined populations (for example travelers).

-A hope for future of anti-malarial therapy is the development of an effective malaria vaccine.
-This could have enormous public health benefits, providing a cost-effective and easily applicable approach to preventing not only the onset of malaria but the transmission of gametocytes, thus reducing the risk of resistance developing.
+Amalaria vaccine provide a cost-effective approach to preventing the onset of malaria and the transmission of gametocytes, thus reducing the risk of resistance developing.
 Anti-malarial therapy also could be diversified by combining a potentially effective vaccine with current chemotherapy, thereby reducing the chance of vaccine resistance developing.